NNPDF/eko/doc/source/theory/FlavorSpace.rst

 - the associated numbers to the valence-like and singlet-like non-singlet distributions :math:`k` follow the common group-theoretical notation :math:`k = n_f^2 - 1`
   where :math:`n_f` denotes the incorporated number of quark flavors
-- this basis is *not* normalized with respect to the canonical flavor basis, this means that in the final step before the :class:`~eko.output.Output` is created, the elements have to be normalized
+- this basis is *not* normalized with respect to the canonical Flavor Basis, this means that in the final step before the :class:`~eko.output.Output` is created, the elements have to be normalized
 - the basis transformation from the Flavor Basis is implemented in :data:`~eko.basis_rotation.rotate_flavor_to_evolution`